This is a minimal change to the EVM to support calls and returns.

 Primarily backwards compatibility.
 Other reasons include:

 The EVM Object Format took the complementary path — function descriptors in code sections, immediate arguments for relative jumps within sections — and needed special-purpose opcodes to keep important uses of cross-subroutine jumps.
-A follow-on to this proposal provides static relative jumps and calls, with immediate arguments.

 JUMP land on a CALLDEST?So that compilers can eliminate calls.
 Where a call would be the last action before a return, a jump does the same work with no return address pushed: